Use Project Linker 2012 in Visual Studio 2013

-This article will take you to install Project Linker 2012 in Visual Studio 2013.
-For information about usingProject Linker, see Using Project Linker to Share Source Code across Multiple Projects.
+This section is until you install Project Linker 2012 in Visual Studio 2013.
+For information about usingProject Linker, see Share source code in multiple projects using Project Linker .

-Visit the following sites to download Project Linker 2012:
+Visit the following site to download Project Linker 2012:

-Change the extension of this file to .zip.
-Since the entity is a ZIP file, you can extract the contents by expanding it.
+Change the extension of this file to ".zip".
+Because the entity is a ZIP file, you can extract the contents by expanding it.

-After you expand the ZIP file, open the extension.vsixmanifest file in a text editor.
-Use notepad, for example, where you can edit UTF-8 files.
+Once you have extracted the ZIP file, open the "extension.vsixmanifest" file in a text editor.
+Use Notepad, for example, where you can edit UTF-8 files.

-Change the value of version for that row to 12.0.
+Change the version value for that row to 12.0.
 12.0 is an internal version of Visual Studio 2013.

-Save it when you make changes.
-Then, recombine all the files that you just expanded into the ZIP file.
-All files should be directly below the root.
-If you avoid one folder, you will not be able to install it successfully.
+When you make changes, save it.
+Then, re-zip all the files you just extracted.
+Make sure that all files are directly under the root.
+If you set up one folder, you will not be able to install it successfully.

 All you have to do is double-click to install it.
-You can see that the version of Visual Studio that you are installing is 2013.
+You can see that the version of Visual Studio that you want to install is 2013.

-Close it when the installation is complete.
-Project Linker is used in Visual Studio 2013 and 2012.
+Please close it when the installation is complete.
+The use of Project Linker will be the same as in 2012 in Visual Studio 2013.